 On 16 May 2008, a Boeing 777-200 (registered as VT-AIK) on lease from United operating as Air India Flight 717 to Dubai collapsed at Mumbai, after the nose landing gear failed.
 The incident took place before the passengers were about to board.
 There were no fatalities or injuries, however the plane suffered serious damage and was taken off service for repairs.[222]

 On 4 September 2009, during the pre-takeoff phase at Chhatrapati Shivaji Maharaj International Airport in Mumbai, Air India Flight 829, a Boeing 747-400 (registered as VT-ESM), experienced an engine fire, which spread to the wing.
-Due to the severe fire damage, the plane was declared a total loss and 21 of the 229 individuals on board were injured while evacuating.
-The damaged Boeing 747 was scrapped in May 2011.[222]
+Although the damage caused by the fire was substantial, the plane was declared a total loss and 21 of the 229 individuals on board were injured while evacuating.
+The Boeing 747 was scrapped for parts in May 2011.[223]

 On 17 December 2009, Air India One, a Boeing 747-400 (registered as VT-EVA), operating as an executive flight for Prime MinisterManmohan Singh from Delhi to Copenhagen, was hit by an by a food delivery trolley shortly before it was scheduled for takeoff.
 The Prime Minister took off on a substitute Boeing 747-400 aircraft after a delay of 3 hours.[224]